ubernostrum/django-registration/docs/faq.rst

 **How do I manually activate a user?**

-    In the model-based workflow, a custom admin action is provided for this.
+    In :ref:`the model-based workflow <model-workflow>`, a custom admin action is provided for this.
 In the admin for the ``RegistrationProfile`` model, click the checkbox for the user(s) you'd like to activate, then select the "Activate users" action.

     In the HMAC-based workflow, simply toggle the ``is_active`` field of the user in the admin.